abhishek-7901/LUMO/client/frontend/to-do.md

 ## LUMO

 ### Front end
-1. Home page needs to be given some buttons
+1. Home page needs to be given some buttons [DONE]
 2. UI for Login needs to be revamped
 3. UI for Register needs to be revamped
 4. Tables for loans and items need to be created